Can California Courts Divide my retirement?

 Is a QDRO needed for all types of retirement accounts or plans?

 QDRO’s are needed for plans that meet ERISA guidelines.
 They do not apply to all retirement plans.
-They apply only to ERISA plans.
+They apply only to ERISA plans, such as 401(k) accounts.

 Does my plan need to be joined in the divorce proceeding?